 About Open Access

-How it Works
+How It Works

-Open Access to research implies that the published scientific papers are in a digital format, online, free of charge, and free of most copyright and licensing restrictions.
+Open access to research implies that the published scientific papers are in a digital format, online, free of charge, and free of most copyright and licensing restrictions.

-For the publisher to sustain Open Access to all of its publications, it is necessary to defray the editorial and production costs by collecting Article Processing Charges (APC) from Authors' institutes or research funding bodies.
+For a publisher to sustain Open Access to all of its publications, it is necessary to defray the editorial and production costs by collecting Article Processing Charges (APC) from Authors' institutes or research funding bodies.

 Benefits of Open Access

-Open Access makes knowledge available to all, without the barrier of affordability and without restrictions on using it to inform and develop related areas of research.
+Open access makes knowledge available to all, without the barrier of affordability and without restrictions on using it to inform and develop related areas of research.
 It:

-- brings new audiences to scholarly content, helping expand readership.
+- Brings new audiences to scholarly content, helping expand readership.

-- reduces the pressure on library budgets for purchasing books and journals and enables librarians to devote more time to connecting their users with high quality content.
+- Reduces the pressure on library budgets for purchasing books and journals and enables librarians to devote more time to connecting their users with high quality content.